Discover what PESTLE means, and use our PESTLE analysis template and example to understand the external influences on your organisation

-A SWOT analysis is a planning tool used to understand the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business.
-It involves stating the objective of the business or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
-SWOT is often used as part of a strategic or business planning process, but can be useful in understanding an organisation or situation and decision-making for all sorts of situations.
+A SWOT analysis is a planning tool used to understand key factors - strengths, weaknesses, opportunities, and threats - involved in a project or in an organisation.
+It involves stating the objective of the organisation or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
+SWOT is often used as part of a strategic or planning process, but can be applied to help understand an organisation or a situation, and also for decision-making for many different scenarios.

 - Strengths: positive tangible and intangible attributes, internal to an organisation and within the organisation’s control

 - Weaknesses: internal factors within an organisation’s control that detract from the organisation’s ability to attain the desired goal.
 Which areas might the organisation improve?

 - Opportunities: external attractive factors that represent the reason for an organisation to exist and develop.
 What opportunities exist in the environment, which will propel the organisation?
 Identify them by their ‘time frames’.

 - Threats: external factors beyond the organisation’s control which could place the organisation mission or operation at risk.
 The organisation may benefit by having contingency plans to address them if they should occur.
 Classify them by their severity and probability of occurrence.